Kylyote/bootcamp-project-1/README.md

-# Hiking and Nature Recreation Application
+# Natural Spaces: Hiking and Nature Recreation Application

 A Collaborative Project On Developing A Front-End Application For A Web Browser That Provides Location Information For Anyone Interested In Searching For A Nature Area For Hiking And Other Outdoor Recreational Activities As Well As Weather Data For The Given Location